 Thus is a landslide where a high bank has started to give way

-Reported in the Mud or debris on the road category anonymously at 08:33, Thu 12 March 2020
+Reported in the Dangerous road surface (including ice, mud, spillage or debris) category anonymously at 08:33, Thu 12 March 2020

 Sent to Bath and North East Somerset Council 3 minutes later.
 Council ref: 2056955.